 - What are the developmental areas they need to focus on.

-These questions can be answered by reviewing both the current sales metrics in context to historic sales metrics.
+These questions can be answered by reviewing both the current and past sales metrics for this sales rep and for her/his peers.

 While the top number to monitor is the sales number.
 Directly below the sales number is four metrics Forrester|SiriusDecisions calls “foundational” in the sales measurement process: